mcguffin/mcguffin-more-privacy-options/readme.txt

 == Description ==
 Adds three more levels of privacy(visibility) to the Settings-->Reading page.

-1. Blog visible to any logged in community member - "Network Users Only".
+1. Site visible to any logged in community member - "Network Users Only".

-2. Blog visible only to registered users of blog - "Blog Members Only".
+2. Site visible only to registered users of blog - "Site Members Only".

-3. Blog visible only to administrators - "Admins Only".
+3. Site visible only to administrators - "Site Admins Only".

 Mulitsite Network Admin can set an override on site privacy at "Network Visibility Selector" on Network Settings page